Ireland

 • What do you think you might find challenging about studying abroad and how do you think you will meet those challenges?

-2.)
-Completed CAPA application:
+2. ) Completed CEA CAPA application:

-• If interested in an internship, supplemental materials will need to be submitted to your CAPA application:
+• If interested in an internship, supplemental materials will need to be submitted to your CEA CAPA application:

 Cost Estimate (Summary)